the-thakre/table-sort-filter-pagination/README.md

 # React

-React is a front end framework to create component based sit
+React is a front end framework uses JS to create component based sites.

 ## Installation